15 July 2022

 At the end of the course, you should be able to:

-Recognize individual and team-based problem solving and decision making processes, and engage in these processes to analyze and solve problems.
+- Recognize individual and team-based problem solving and decision making processes, and engage in these processes to analyse and solve problems;

-Examine and characterize organizational dimensions and how their design can affect organizational performance.
+- Examine and characterise organisational dimensions and how their design can affect organisational performance;

-Define what it means to be an effective and ethical organizational citizen.
+- Define what it means to be an effective and ethical organisational citizen;